 Gender Identity: Shogun is set in 16th Century Japan.
 In that broad historical setting, cisbinary gender identities were the norm in that society.
-There are, however, examples of nonbinary gender identity in historical Japan.
-For example, Wakashu ("beautiful youths") were adolescents who were seen as androgynous and culturally permitted to present as both male and female until they removed their forelocks in a coming of age ceremony known as "genpuku".
+Wo do, however, acknowledge that there are examples of non-binary gender identity in historical Japan.
+For example, Wakashu ("beautiful youths") were adolescents who were seen as androgynous and culturally permitted to present as both male and female, until they removed their forelocks in a coming of age ceremony known as "genpuku".